LucaLanziani/angular-brunch-seed-javascript/README.md

 `brunch new myapp --skeleton https://github.com/Nss/angular-brunch-seed-javascript`

-### Using Jade

-You will find the jade files in the `app` and `app/partials` directories.
-Upon save the Jade files will be compiled to HTML and placed in the `app/assets` folder.
-Do not modify the files in the `app/assets` folder as they will be overriden with subsequent changes to their `*.jade` counter part.

 ### Using html

-By default angular-brunch-seed uses jade templates.
-If you would prefer to use HTML run the command:
+By default angular-brunch-seed-javascript uses html templates.
+If you would translate your jade file to HTML run the command:

 ```
 ./scripts/compile-html.sh
 ```
 All Jade file will be compiled to HTML and be placed in the `app/assets` directory.
 Addtionally, the `*.jade` files will be removed from the project.
 Any changes that you make to the `app/assets/**/*.html` files will now appear in the browser.

+### Using Jade

+You could put the jade files in the `app` and `app/partials` directories.
+Upon save the Jade files will be compiled to HTML and placed in the `app/assets` folder.
+Do not modify the files in the `app/assets` folder as they will be overriden with subsequent changes to their `*.jade` counter part.

 ### Running the app during development